godotengine/godot-mono-builds/README.md

 ### Notes
 - Python 3.7 or higher is required.
-- OSXCROSS is supported expect for building the Mono cross-compilers.
+- OSXCROSS is supported except for building the Mono cross-compilers.
 - Building on Windows is not supported.
 It's possible to use Cygwin or WSL (Windows Subsystem for Linux) but this hasn't been tested.

 ## Compiling Godot for Desktop with this Runtime